jeffreykegler/Marpa--R3/cpan/kollos/init.lua.md

         /* [ userdata ] */
     }

+I'm not sure I use this Libmarpa grammar wrapper constructor.
+It might be deleted after development.

 `wrap_grammar_new()`'s second argument is for development.
 The intent is, eventually, for Kollos to create all its Libmarpa grammars inside `wrap_grammar_new()`.